 Don't jump ship on your meal prep when you're super busy!
 Instead, tweak your meal-prep plan to maximize your time.
 Focus on tasks that yield big returns to help you eat healthy during the week.
 Maybe you won't have time to get everything done on Sunday, but any time spent prepping meals for the week ahead is time well spent, even if it's only 30 minutes.
-Here we break down easy prep for those really busy days and offer up two 30-minute plans to streamline your lunches, dinner and snacks for the week.
+Here we break down easy meal-prep steps you can do even on your busiest days and offer up two 30-minute example plans for streamlining your lunches, dinner and snacks for the week.

 Choose recipes and meals that use ingredients you can prep once and use multiple times.
 Trim Brussels sprouts to be used in three different dinners—a pizza using store-bought dough, a convenient one-pot pasta and an easy-cleanup sheet-pan meal.
 Or cook a batch of roasted vegetables to use as toppers for quick quinoa bowls or as a filling for tacos or wraps.